 2) Refers to cross currency basis swaps (CCY).
+3) Of which derivatives used for cash flow hedges MSEK -111 (-73).

 Commodity price risk

 Commodity price risk refers to the risk that Saab will be negatively affected by changes in commodities.
 Purchasing costs for material are managed primarily through contract clauses with customers and suppliers.
 Purchasing costs for electricity are managed through hedging instruments.
 Electricity directives are managed through a discretionary management mandate.
 The market value of electricity derivatives as of year-end was MSEK 7 (-16).
 Hedge accounting is applied to electricity derivatives in the Stockholm price area (SE3).
 Inefficiency affecting net income for the year amounted to MSEK 0 (0).